iamonnox/tradecontrol/docs/tc_functions.md

 ### Production Networks

 There is, however, a second network that is vital for any kind of technology, but is seldom, if ever, mentioned.
-This network is inscribed in the originating [sharpNode](tc_history.md#sharpnode) schema but is not fully materialised in the Node Core, for reasons explained in [History](tc_history.md#version-1).
+This network is inscribed in the originating [sharpNode](tc_history.md#sharpnode) schema but is not fully materialised in the Node, for reasons explained in [History](tc_history.md#version-1).

 From the [Component Definition](#component-definition), to make any component, both Primary and Secondary Industries must re-structure or transform the object at hand if they are to produce the required interface.
 In the definition, the component's User Interface is plugged back into itself at each point this process occurs (the layer shown in green).
 This connection forms the Production Network.
 Let's just recap here.